Tuesday, May 10, 2016

 Roses are a mainstay in most gardens and landscapes.
 They have been staples in gardens for hundreds of years.
 Enjoyed all over the world, roses are a welcome and beautiful sight.
 Today, roses are just as desired as they ever have been in typical gardens, but the performance requirements has changed.
 The roses well suited for culture have to not only be beautiful, but they have to be disease resistant, easy to care for, and they must be able to tolerate a wide range of conditions.
 Not ever rose bush can hold up to these demands of today.
-Thankfully, rose breeders have developed rose varieties that can own up to these requirements and offer decades of beauty and enjoyment.
+Thankfully, rose breeders have developed varieties to make planting roses into your landscape for decades of beauty and enjoyment.

 Residential and commercial landscapes all over the world have used knockout roses for their superb disease resistance, neat habit, and long bloom time.
 They are larger mature shrubs than other types, but they work well under a variety of conditions.
 They are good for creating a hedge, as screens, and as barriers.
 They are also fantastic specimen shrubs.
 They come in many colors, from white to luscious red, even multi-colored and double blooms.
 OSO Easy roses are short spreading roses that come in a variety of colors that are also very easy to grow and disease resistant.

 Ground Cover Drift Roses are also another type of rose, derived from the Knock Out series.
 They are a dwarf rose that are perfect for small spaces in the landscape.
 They are also considered as ground cover roses.